 10. Acknowledge consumer contributions

-What are the NHMRC standards?
+What are the National Health and Medical Research Council (NHMRC) standards?

-The following Standards apply to the consumer involvement module:
+The following standards apply to the consumer involvement module:

-- Address a health issue of importance.
+- Address a health issue of importance

-- Be composed of an appropriate mix of expertise and experience, including relevant end users.
+- Be composed of an appropriate mix of expertise and experience, including relevant end users

 - Be developed around explicitly defined clinical or public health questions